-The public celebration of weekend Masses resumes on June 6th and 7th here at St. Matt’s.
-We have been working tirelessly on the plans for re-opening the church, so that everyone feels as safe as possible.
-Below are some important details about the resumption of public weekend Masses at Saint Matthew’s, including a link to a video from Father Welsh.
-Updates and full information can be found on our parish Facebook page: Facebook.com/stmattsmayfair.
+The public celebration of Masses has resumed here at St. Matt’s.
+Below are some important details about the resumption of public Masses at Saint Matthew’s, including a link to a video from Father Welsh.
+Updates can be found on our parish Facebook page: Facebook.com/stmattsmayfair.

 Here are some important things to keep in mind:

 - Sunday Obligation: The obligation to attend Sunday Mass remains suspended.
-If you are ill or in a high-risk category of persons with pre-existing conditions, or you simply do not feel safe being in a larger group yet, we encourage you to remain at home and continue to watch the livestream of our 11:00 AM Sunday Mass on Facebook (Facebook.com/stmattsmayfair).
+If you are ill or in a high-risk category for contracting COVID-19, or you simply not yet ready to gather in larger groups, we encourage you to remain at home and continue to watch the livestream of our 11:00 AM Sunday Mass on Facebook (Facebook.com/stmattsmayfair).
 It is certainly fine to continue to pray with us virtually until you are ready to come back to Church.

 - Bring your mask!
 We ask that you please bring and wear your mask for the health and safety of all those in attendance.
 We appreciate it!